Ridge Regression

 introduces on the selected coefficients.

-It is worth noting that Lasso's feature selection is fundamentally different from dimensionality reduction via PCA.
+Lasso's feature selection is fundamentally different from

-Lasso selects a subset of the original variables, preserving interpretability but potentially missing signals that are spread across many
+Lasso selects a subset of the original variables.
+This preserves interpretability but

-Ridge and Lasso regularization illustrate a core theme in machine learning: controlling model complexity to achieve good generalization.
-In
+Ridge and Lasso regularization illustrate a core theme in machine learning: controlling model complexity

-the classification page that follows, we move from predicting continuous values to
+the classification page, we move from predicting

-predicting discrete categories, introducing logistic regression and kernel methods that extend the linear framework into nonlinear decision boundaries.
+methods, which extend the linear framework into nonlinear decision boundaries.